-Too many times, marketers come to conclusions based on pure instincts and put them forward to their management team and the set of peers who might agree or disagree.
-The problem with instincts is that because it’s really just an opinion, with nothing to substantiate it.
+Too many times, marketers came to conclusions based on pure instincts and put them forward to their management team and the set of peers who might agree or disagree.
+The problem with instincts is that because it’s just an opinion, with nothing to substantiate it.
 And even if you are right, you’ll have a hard time convincing others, so anyone with a counter view, retains their own opinion and the team remains divided.
-Even if they go along with it, they remain a quiet dissenter just waiting for it to fail and waiting to say “I told you so”.
+Even if they go along with it, they remain a quiet dissenter just waiting for it to fail and waiting to say “I told you so.”

 So what happens when you just do “surface thinking”:

 - There’s management doubt from your boss and your peers.
-They can clearly see you don’t go deep, so they remain unconvinced or even confused.
+They can see you don’t go deep, so they remain unconvinced or even confused.
 They might confront you with their own opinion, but then we just end up with two talking heads that refuse to go deep.
 But, to protect themselves against a strategy they aren’t quite sure of, they subconsciously short-change you on investment or even on support from their team.

-How to go Deeper
+How to go deeper

-Looking at the Gray’s Cookie example above, intuitively, it makes sense that going after Health Food Stores could be one option put on the table.
+Looking at Gray’s Cookie example above, intuitively, it makes sense that going after Health Food Stores could be one option put on the table.
 But to say you need to be better, without digging in remains an unsubstantiated opinion.
-As you dig deeper, you see that going after Health Food stores, who are highly independent is labor intensive and the payback is just not there.
+As you dig deeper, you see that going after Health Food stores, who are highly independent, is labor-intensive, and the payback is just not there.
 Yes, you’re way under-developed.
 But it’s more expensive than other options.
 When you bring the option of going after mass into the mix, which is head office driven, you start to see a higher return on the investment.
-This is just a fictional example, but look how the thinking gets richer at each stage.
+This is just a fictional example, but look at how the thinking gets richer at each stage.
 Force yourself to keep asking “so what does this mean” or “why” pushing the analysis harder and harder.

 The first analysis is “What do we know?” with 5 key questions to help you sort through your analysis:

 - What do we know?
-This should be fact based and you know it for sure.
+This should be fact-based, and you know it for sure.